Lifting and access

 Vehicle movement and accessories

-Vehicle handling and bumper support should be included when the workflow involves movement, body parts, and practical daily repair support.
+Vehicle handling and bumper support become important when the workflow involves movement, body parts, and practical daily repair support.

 Compare by workshop role, not specifications alone.